 Since 2014, senior leaders in education research and practice at both New York University and the NYC Department of Education Division of Early Childhood Education (DOE-DECE) have fostered a research-practice partnership to support roll out of universal pre-kindergarten through Pre-K For All improving the quality of its programming.
 The purpose of this partnership is to provide quantitative and capacity-building solutions to educational problems faced by the DOE-DECE.

-PSI Faculty: Pamela Morris, Ph.D. and Elise Cappella, Ph.D.
+PSI Faculty: Pamela Morris-Perez, Ph.D. and Elise Cappella, Ph.D.

 Explore Faculty Publications